 Trying to determine and explain what symptoms result from brain damage and what symptoms result from other causes is complicated.
 Symptoms that seem to relate to the injury may actually be the side effects of medicines, migraine headaches, other pain in the body, depression, preoccupation with job status, or the stress of financial loss and ongoing litigation.
 Regardless of those variables, TBI affects the family of its victim equally or worse than the victim.
 Interpersonal relationships are strained as everyone copes with the physical and emotional changes in the injured loved one.

 Making a case strong enough to recover damages from a brain injury case requires the help of an experienced legal team.
 Some lingering symptoms of the injury, such as impaired motor skills or speech impediment, may be readily apparent in the victim, but a number of symptoms may be discovered only through standardized tests or other methods.

 The most difficult to prove symptom is personality change in the brain injury victim.
 Our legal team will call on you or your loved one’s family members, friends, coworkers and neighbors to paint a picture of what is different since the injury.
 We also confer with brain injury experts and medical specialists in order to build an understandable and convincing case should we need to go before a jury.

-The Law Offices of Peter N. Davis and Associates is a personal injury law firm in New Jersey and service communities such as Paterson, Newark, and Passaic.
-Our staff has more than 60 years of combined law experience and welcome personal injury cases such as auto accidents, trucking accidents, motorcycle accidents, workers’ compensation and premises liability.
+The Law Offices of Peter N. Davis and Associates are New Jersey brain injury lawyers and service communities such as Paterson, Newark, and Passaic.
+Our staff has more than 60 years of combined law experience and welcome personal injury cases such as car accidents, truck accidents, motorcycle accidents, workers’ compensation and premises liability.
 To schedule a consultation with one of our practicing attorneys, please give us a call at 973-279-7246 or complete our inquiry contact form.